Atmois/Atmois/Misc/Evals.md

   * You are provided with the Gamepass Speed Coil.

 * **Phase 3:** Extinguish the fires from Cargo Bay 1B in 90 seconds.
-  * You are provided with the Gamepass Speed Coil & TR Shovel.
+  * You are provided with the Gamepass Speed Coil & RH Hose.

 * **Phase 4:** Answer 5 basic questions about the PET handbook and our duties around the PBCC.
   * You only have to get 4 correct, but should really be aiming for 100%.